peacockguide/activatepeacocktv/docs/index.rst

 Open a web browser on your smartphone, tablet, or computer.

 Step 5
-Go to the Peacock TV activation page.
+Go to the Peacock activation page.

 Step 6
-Sign in to your Peacock account using your email address and password.
+Sign in to your Peacock TV account using your registered email and password.

 Step 7
 Enter the activation code displayed on your TV screen.